Disable Plugins and Change Theme from phpMyAdmin

 1. Delete everything in the option_value column on this row

-2. Press Enter or Return on your keyboard to save
+2. Press Enter or Return on the keyboard to save

 Change Theme from phpMyAdmin